pekkens/Gratuity/README.md

 Completed:
   * [x] Required: User can enter a bill amount and calculate any tip percentage from %1-%100

-  * [x] Optional: Created animated splash page with sound effect
+  * [x] Optional: Created animated splash page with sound effect of coin dropping

   * [x] Optional: User has the option of setting tip amount by type of service